Skip to content

 When AI agents connect to Airlock via MCP, they authenticate using MCP OAuth 2.0:

-1. Add the MCP URL to your AI client (Claude Desktop, Augment, etc.)
+1. Add the MCP URL to your AI client (Claude Desktop, Claude Code, Augment, etc.)

 2. The client initiates the OAuth flow automatically